Peter Parker (British businessman): Personal life

 Parker married Gillian Rowe-Dutton in 1951, a general practitioner and gardener who wrote The Purest of Pleasures: Creation of a Romantic Garden.
 The couple had three sons (Alan Parker, public relations and former chief executive of Save the Children Fund; Oliver Parker, film director; Nathaniel Parker, the actor), and a daughter.

 Death and legacy

 Parker died on 28 April 2002 from a suspected heart attack while on a trip to Turkey.

 Parker was the first former chairman of British Rail to have an engine named in his honour.
 At a ceremony at Old Oak Common TMD on 17 September 2003, Class 43 power car number 43127 was named "Sir Peter Parker 1924–2002 Cotswold Line 150" by Lady Parker.
 The naming had been arranged between the Cotswold Line Promotion Group, which provided the nameplates, and First Great Western, to jointly celebrate Parker's life and work and the 150th anniversary of the opening of the Cotswold line between Oxford and Worcester in 1853.
 Parker was a regular user of Charlbury station on that line.

+Honours

+In the 1957 Birthday Honours, Parker was appointed a Member 4th Class (in 1984 renamed as 'Lieutenant') of the Royal Victorian Order (LVO).
+He was knighted in the 1978 Birthday Honours, and in the 1993 Birthday Honours appointed a Knight Commander of the Order of the British Empire (KBE) for "services to public life".
+He was conferred with the Grand Cordon (1st Class) of the Order of the Sacred Treasure of Japan in 1991.